 Boost your body's oxygen saturation for maximum sleep recovery

 Sleep is an amazingly restorative time for our bodies.
 So much healthy, transformative change happens, even though we’re completely unaware of it.
 Many of these transformations, like cell renewal, tissue repair, and memory consolidation, can be attributed to the saturation level of oxygen in our bodies.
 A consistent oxygen supply is essential to these processes.

 Sometimes, our sleep health is jeopardized by reduced oxygen levels.
-Thankfully, there are a lot of tools and techniques available to harness the power of our oxygen intake and maximize recovery during sleep.
+Thankfully, there are a lot of tools and techniques available to increase blood oxygen levels and maximize recovery during sleep.

 The role of oxygen in each stage of sleep